 KEHP will cover certain prescription drugs if you are enrolled in the Why Weight Kentucky program.
 Members in a chronic condition management program that have weight management needs and have expressed an interest in weight loss medications will be enrolled.
+If prescribed by a physician, covered weight loss medication can be obtained through the Why Weight Kentucky program without the prior authorization requirement.
 Why Weight Kentucky participants will follow a weight management care plan provided by their program nurse, which is designed to assist in achieving and maintaining a healthy weight.
 Call 1-844-402-5347 to speak to a representative about Why Weight Kentucky.